You may be among a large group of Americans facing financial challenges these days given the economic consequences of the COVID-19 pandemic.

 Donations to donor advised funds, supporting organizations or certain private foundations do not qualify.

 Make smart choices for today and the long run

-It’s a good idea to talk to your financial professional and tax advisor to find out more about how to capitalize on provisions of the CARES Act that are designed to help individuals and businesses through these turbulent times.
-You’ll want to carefully assess your best options before making any decisions on the best ways to take advantage of the opportunities available to meet your current financial needs.
+It’s a good idea to talk to your financial professional and tax advisor to find out how the CARES Act may affect you.
+You’ll want to carefully assess your options before deciding if and how to take advantage of the opportunities available to meet your current financial needs.
 Choices you make should be consistent with the intent of keeping your long-term financial plan on track.